strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 Kafka provides mechanisms to detect and recover from failures within consumer groups.
 Two useful properties that aid in this recovery process are `session.timeout.ms` and `heartbeat.interval.ms`.

-The `session.timeout.ms` property specifies the maximum amount of time a consumer in a group can go without sending a _heartbeat_ to the Kafka broker.
+The `session.timeout.ms` property specifies the maximum amount of time that can elapse before a consumer in a group must send a heartbeat to the Kafka broker.
 This heartbeat is an indicator that the consumer is active in the group.
 If a consumer fails to send a heartbeat within the specified session timeout, Kafka considers it as a failure, and the consumer is marked as inactive.
 A consumer marked as inactive triggers a rebalancing of the partitions for the topic.